eniewold/unchain-readthedocs/docs/source/login.rst

 This page explains the sign in procedure.
 Please refer to :doc:`register` if you want to create a new account.

-The sign in page is located at <https://unchain.app/Login>.
+The sign in page is located at <https://my.unchain.app/Login>.

 Our Terms and Conditions can be found at <https://unchain.app/terms/> and our Privacy Policy is available at <https://unchain.app/privacy/>

+Our web application and mobile application share the same login screen, although some features are not available on the mobile app.
+You can find the sign in methods that are supported below.

 =======================
-Web Application Sign in
+Sign in with Password
 =======================

-Please note that sign in page is only available on the web application using PC or laptop.
-Mobile app sign in requires an access code that can be generated on the web application.
+The web application and mobile application share this procedure.
 Simply enter the username (nickname) you've used during registration together with the correct password to gain access to your portfolio data.

 .. note::
-   Since we don't register any personal details, there is **no password recovery** available!
+   If you have registered an account recovery email address during registration, then you can use the password reset link to start the account recovery procedure.
+You can use this for username recovery and password reset.

 ======================
-Sign in With Ethereum
+Sign in with Ethereum
 ======================

 Use the 'Sign in With Ethereum' button to use your personal wallet provider as proof of identity.
 You will sign in using the selected account (address) from your favorite Ethereum wallet.